Skip to content

 Hallucination and Bereavement Visions

-Bereavement hallucinations - vivid experiences of seeing, hearing, or sensing a deceased loved one - are remarkably common.
-Studies indicate that 30-60% of bereaved people experience them, and they feel powerfully real.
-In the intense grief and cognitive dissonance following the execution of their messianic leader, the disciples were psychologically primed for such experiences.
-Paul’s own “appearance” of Jesus was explicitly a vision rather than a physical encounter, and Paul treats his experience as equivalent to what the other apostles experienced.
+Bereavement hallucinations - vivid experiences of seeing, hearing, or sensing a dead loved one - are very common.
+Studies find 30-60% of grieving people have them, and they feel powerfully real.
+In the intense grief and shock after their messianic leader was executed, the disciples were psychologically primed for such experiences.
+Paul’s own “appearance” of Jesus was explicitly a vision, not a physical encounter, and Paul treats his experience as the same kind of thing the other apostles had.

-Critics of the hallucination hypothesis note that group hallucinations are extremely rare and that hallucinations typically do not produce the specific belief in bodily resurrection.
-Defenders respond that the group appearances may reflect social reinforcement and shared expectation rather than simultaneous hallucination - one person’s report triggers confirmatory experiences in others, a well-documented social contagion phenomenon.
+Critics of the hallucination idea note that group hallucinations are very rare and that hallucinations do not usually produce the specific belief in a bodily resurrection.
+Defenders reply that the group appearances may reflect social reinforcement and shared expectation rather than several people hallucinating the same thing at once - one person’s report triggers confirming experiences in others, a well-documented social contagion effect.

 Legendary Development

 The resurrection narratives show clear signs of legendary development over time.
 Paul (writing earliest) mentions only brief appearances with no details.
 Mark (writing next) has an empty tomb but no appearances.
 Matthew adds guards at the tomb and an earthquake.
-Luke adds extended conversations and a meal.
+Luke adds long conversations and a meal.
 John adds Thomas touching Jesus’s wounds and a miraculous catch of fish.
-This trajectory - from simple claim to elaborate narrative - is characteristic of legendary accretion, not historical reporting.
+This pattern - from simple claim to elaborate story - is typical of legend, not historical reporting.

-The approximately 40-70 year gap between the events and the written Gospel accounts allowed ample time for oral tradition to develop, embellish, and theologize the original experiences into the detailed narratives we now have.
+The 40-70 year gap between the events and the written Gospels gave oral tradition plenty of time to grow, embellish, and theologize the original experiences into the detailed narratives we have today.

 Cognitive Dissonance Reduction

-Leon Festinger’s research on cognitive dissonance demonstrated that when people are deeply committed to a belief that is then disconfirmed, they often do not abandon the belief.
-Instead, they reinterpret the disconfirmation in a way that preserves and even strengthens the original commitment.
-The When Prophecy Fails study documented this process in detail: a doomsday cult whose prophecy failed did not disband but instead became more zealous, reinterpreting the failure as a success.
+Leon Festinger’s research on cognitive dissonance showed that when people are deeply committed to a belief that gets disproved, they often do not abandon the belief.
+Instead, they reinterpret the disproof in a way that preserves and even strengthens the original commitment.
+The When Prophecy Fails study documented this in detail: a doomsday cult whose prophecy failed did not disband but became more zealous, recasting the failure as a success.

-The disciples’ situation parallels this dynamic.
-They had staked everything on Jesus being the Messiah.
-His execution was a devastating disconfirmation.
-Rather than abandon their beliefs, they reinterpreted the catastrophe: Jesus had not failed but had been vindicated by God through resurrection.
-This psychological mechanism can explain the origin of resurrection belief without requiring an actual resurrection.
+The disciples were in a similar spot.
+They had bet everything on Jesus being the Messiah.
+His execution was a devastating blow.
+Rather than abandon their beliefs, they reinterpreted the disaster: Jesus had not failed but had been vindicated by God through resurrection.
+This mechanism can explain how resurrection belief got started without any actual resurrection.

 The Problem of Extraordinary Claims

-David Hume’s principle that extraordinary claims require extraordinary evidence applies with full force here.
-A dead person returning to life would be the most extraordinary event in human history - a singular violation of one of the best-established regularities in all of science.
-Against this, we have ancient testimonial evidence from committed believers, transmitted through decades of oral tradition, written by anonymous authors, and contradicting each other on key details.
-Even if the testimony is relatively strong by the standards of ancient history, it does not come close to the evidentiary threshold required to establish an event this extraordinary.
+David Hume’s principle that extraordinary claims require extraordinary evidence applies in full force here.
+A dead person coming back to life would be the most extraordinary event in human history - a one-off break in one of the best-confirmed regularities in all of science.
+Against this, we have ancient testimony from committed believers, passed through decades of oral tradition, written by anonymous authors, and contradicting each other on key details.
+Even if the testimony is relatively strong by ancient standards, it does not come close to the evidence needed to establish something this extraordinary.

 Historical Background

-The argument’s roots trace to the earliest days of Christianity itself.
-Paul’s letters from the 50s CE represent the first written defense of the resurrection as a historical event.
-The early church fathers treated the resurrection as the central proof of Christianity’s truth claims, and it remained largely unquestioned in Western thought until the Enlightenment.
+The argument goes back to the earliest days of Christianity.
+Paul’s letters from the 50s CE are the first written defense of the resurrection as a historical event.
+The early church fathers treated the resurrection as the central proof of Christianity’s truth claims, and it went largely unquestioned in Western thought until the Enlightenment.

-David Hume in the 18th century and David Friedrich Strauss in the 19th century launched the modern critical examination of miracle claims, including the resurrection.
-Strauss’s The Life of Jesus Critically Examined (1835) pioneered the treatment of Gospel miracle stories as mythological rather than historical.
+David Hume in the 18th century and David Friedrich Strauss in the 19th century launched the modern critical study of miracle claims, including the resurrection.
+Strauss’s The Life of Jesus Critically Examined (1835) was the first major work to treat Gospel miracle stories as myth rather than history.

-In the 20th and 21st centuries, the argument has been revived with considerable philosophical sophistication.
+In the 20th and 21st centuries, the argument has been revived with serious philosophical work.
 Gary Habermas developed the minimal facts approach, arguing from data points that even skeptical scholars accept.
 N.T.
-Wright’s The Resurrection of the Son of God (2003) argued that bodily resurrection was the only adequate historical explanation for the origin of Christianity.
+Wright’s The Resurrection of the Son of God (2003) argued that bodily resurrection was the only adequate historical explanation for the rise of Christianity.
 William Lane Craig has debated the resurrection in academic settings for decades, making it one of the most publicly visible arguments for God’s existence.

 Modern Developments

-Contemporary scholarship is divided along largely predictable lines.
-Believing scholars like Mike Licona, Habermas, and Wright continue to refine the historical case.
-Skeptical scholars like Bart Ehrman argue that historians cannot, even in principle, establish a miraculous event as the best historical explanation - because historical methodology requires naturalistic explanations, and invoking the supernatural is always the least probable hypothesis by definition.
+Today’s scholarship is split along predictable lines.
+Believing scholars like Mike Licona, Habermas, and Wright keep refining the historical case.
+Skeptical scholars like Bart Ehrman argue that historians cannot, even in principle, establish a miracle as the best historical explanation, because the rules of history require natural explanations, and a supernatural cause is by definition the least probable option.

-Ehrman’s methodological point is significant: even if we grant every historical datum the resurrection defenders claim, a historian operating with standard methodology would still be unable to conclude “God did it,” because supernatural intervention is inherently the least probable explanation for any event.
-This is not anti-religious bias - it is a consequence of how historical methodology works.
-You cannot use historical tools to establish an event that, by definition, falls outside the natural regularities that make historical inference possible.
+Ehrman’s point matters.
+Even if we grant every historical fact the defenders claim, a historian using standard methods still cannot conclude “God did it,” because supernatural intervention is always the least probable explanation.
+This is not anti-religious bias.
+It is just how historical methodology works.
+You cannot use historical tools to prove an event that by definition falls outside the natural regularities those tools rely on.

-Advances in cognitive science of religion have also provided new frameworks for understanding how resurrection belief could emerge naturally.
-Research on memory distortion, social reinforcement of beliefs, and the psychology of religious conversion all contribute to naturalistic explanations that were not available to earlier critics.
+Advances in the cognitive science of religion have given new tools for explaining how resurrection belief could arise naturally.
+Research on memory distortion, social reinforcement of beliefs, and the psychology of religious conversion all support natural explanations that earlier critics did not have.

 Relationship to Other Arguments

-The Resurrection Argument is a specific instance of the broader Argument from Miracles.
-If miracles in general cannot be established through historical testimony - as Hume argued and as our scoring of that argument reflects (5/100 soundness) - then the resurrection faces the same fundamental problem, regardless of how strong the specific evidence may be relative to other miracle claims.
+The Resurrection Argument is a specific case of the broader Argument from Miracles.
+If miracles in general cannot be established through historical testimony (as Hume argued, and as our scoring of that argument reflects at 5/100 soundness), then the resurrection faces the same basic problem, no matter how strong the specific evidence may be compared to other miracle claims.

 The argument also connects to the Argument from Religious Experience.
-The post-mortem appearances of Jesus are a specific type of religious experience, and the same challenges apply: the subjective experience of the divine can be explained by neurological and psychological mechanisms without requiring an actual supernatural event.
+The post-death appearances of Jesus are a specific type of religious experience, and the same challenges apply: subjective experience of the divine can be explained by brain and psychological mechanisms without an actual supernatural event.

-The Burden of Proof Argument is directly relevant here.
-The resurrection claim is an extraordinary positive claim about a supernatural event.
-The burden of proof falls squarely on those asserting it occurred, and the standard of evidence required is proportional to the extraordinariness of the claim.
-Ancient testimonial evidence, however sincere, does not meet that standard.
+The Burden of Proof Argument is directly relevant.
+The resurrection is an extraordinary positive claim about a supernatural event.
+The burden of proof falls squarely on those asserting it happened, and the standard of evidence has to match the size of the claim.
+Ancient testimony, however sincere, does not meet that bar.

 The argument is also weakened by the Inconsistent Revelations problem.
 Other religions make parallel miracle claims - Muhammad’s miracles in Islamic tradition, miracles attributed to Hindu deities, the Buddha’s supernatural feats.
-If the resurrection is treated as historical evidence for the Christian God, these parallel claims must be addressed, and the standard of evidence applied consistently.
+If the resurrection counts as historical evidence for the Christian God, these parallel claims have to be addressed and the same evidentiary standard applied to all of them.

 Common Misconceptions

 “Most historians accept the resurrection as historical fact.”
 This is misleading.
 Most historians accept that Jesus was crucified, that his followers came to believe he was raised, and that this belief transformed them.
-Very few mainstream historians outside evangelical scholarship affirm the resurrection as the best historical explanation - most consider it a theological claim that lies outside the scope of historical methodology.
+Very few mainstream historians outside evangelical scholarship affirm the resurrection itself as the best historical explanation.
+Most see it as a theological claim that lies outside the scope of historical methods.

 “The disciples would not have died for a lie.”
 This confuses sincerity with accuracy.
-The disciples likely believed sincerely in the resurrection - but sincere belief does not establish the truth of what is believed.
-People throughout history have died for beliefs that were factually incorrect.
-Martyrdom demonstrates conviction, not truth.
+The disciples likely believed in the resurrection sincerely.
+But sincere belief does not make a belief true.
+People throughout history have died for beliefs that were simply wrong.
+Martyrdom shows conviction, not truth.

 “No one has proposed a better explanation.”
-Multiple naturalistic explanations exist - hallucination, cognitive dissonance, legendary development, and combinations thereof.
-No single naturalistic explanation may account for every detail, but the same is true of most complex historical events.
-The naturalistic explanations are more parsimonious because they do not require positing the most extraordinary event in human history.
+Multiple natural explanations exist - hallucination, cognitive dissonance, legendary development, and combinations of them.
+No single natural explanation may cover every detail, but the same is true for most complex historical events.
+The natural explanations are simpler because they do not require positing the most extraordinary event in human history.

 Our Scoring

 Soundness: 10/100.
-The argument scores very low because it faces compounding methodological problems.
-The evidence consists entirely of ancient testimonial accounts from committed believers, written decades after the events, in a language different from that spoken by the original witnesses, by anonymous authors whose accounts contradict each other on key details.
+The argument scores very low because it faces compounding problems.
+The evidence is entirely ancient testimony from committed believers, written decades after the events, in a different language from the original witnesses, by anonymous authors whose accounts contradict each other on key details.
 No independent, non-Christian source corroborates the resurrection.
-Extraordinary claims require extraordinary evidence, and ancient testimony - however early or sincere - does not meet the evidentiary bar required to establish a singular violation of natural law.
-Naturalistic explanations (bereavement hallucinations, cognitive dissonance, legendary development) are individually plausible and collectively powerful.
-The argument’s evidential base is stronger than some miracle claims, which prevents a score as low as the general Argument from Miracles (5/100), but it remains far below the threshold needed to establish an event this extraordinary.
+Extraordinary claims require extraordinary evidence, and ancient testimony - however early or sincere - does not meet the bar needed to establish a one-off break in natural law.
+Natural explanations (bereavement hallucinations, cognitive dissonance, legendary development) are individually plausible and powerful together.
+The evidential base is stronger than some miracle claims, which keeps the score from being as low as the general Argument from Miracles (5/100).
+But it stays well below the threshold needed for an event this extraordinary.

 Personal God: 85/100.
-This is the highest God probability score among the three definitions, and for good reason.
-If the resurrection actually occurred, it would be extraordinarily strong evidence for a Personal God - an omniscient, omnipotent, omnibenevolent being who created the universe and actively intervenes in human affairs.
-A bodily resurrection is the most personal, interventionist miracle conceivable: God reaching into the physical world to reverse death itself for a specific individual, vindicating a specific religious message, and establishing a personal relationship between the divine and humanity.
-No impersonal force or distant creator would perform such an act.
-The resurrection, if real, is practically tailor-made evidence for the God of classical theism.
+This is the highest God probability score among the three, and for good reason.
+If the resurrection actually happened, it would be extraordinarily strong evidence for a Personal God - an omniscient, omnipotent, omnibenevolent being who created the universe and acts in human affairs.
+A bodily resurrection is the most personal, interventionist miracle imaginable: God reaching into the physical world to reverse death itself for a specific person, vindicating a specific religious message, and starting a personal relationship between the divine and humanity.
+No impersonal force or distant creator would do such a thing.
+The resurrection, if real, is almost tailor-made evidence for the God of classical theism.

 Creator/Designer: 60/100.
-The Creator score is significantly lower than the Personal God score.
-A resurrection would certainly demonstrate that the being responsible has power over physical law, which implies some creative authority over the universe.
-However, the resurrection is not primarily evidence about the origin or design of the cosmos - it is evidence about divine intervention in human history.
+The Creator score is much lower than the Personal God score.
+A resurrection would show that the being behind it has power over physical law, which implies some creative authority over the universe.
+But the resurrection is not mainly evidence about the origin or design of the cosmos.
+It is evidence about divine action in human history.
 A Creator who designed the universe but does not intervene (a deistic god) would not raise someone from the dead.
-The resurrection points more strongly to a personal, interventionist God than to a mere architect of reality.
+The resurrection points more strongly to a personal, intervening God than to a mere architect of reality.

 Higher Power: 55/100.
-The Higher Power score is the lowest of the three, which may seem counterintuitive but follows logically.
-A “higher power” - defined as a supernatural force or consciousness behind reality - is a broad category.
-The resurrection, if genuine, would certainly confirm the existence of something supernatural, earning a score well above 50.
-But the specificity of the resurrection (a particular person, in a particular place, at a particular time, with a particular theological purpose) actually points away from a vague, impersonal supernatural force and toward a specific, personal deity.
-The resurrection is over-specified as evidence for a generic higher power - it carries too much particular, personal, intentional content.
-It is far better evidence for a Personal God than for an undefined supernatural force, which is why the Personal God score (85) towers over the Higher Power score (55).
+The Higher Power score is the lowest of the three, which may seem strange but follows logically.
+A “higher power” - any supernatural force or consciousness behind reality - is a broad category.
+The resurrection, if real, would certainly confirm something supernatural, earning a score well above 50.
+But the specifics of the resurrection (a particular person, place, time, and theological purpose) actually point away from a vague impersonal force and toward a specific personal deity.
+The resurrection is over-specified as evidence for a generic higher power.
+It carries too much particular, personal, intentional content.
+It is much better evidence for a Personal God than for an undefined supernatural force, which is why the Personal God score (85) towers over the Higher Power score (55).